 When Outbound Contact campaigns run in an Active Switching Matrix (ASM) dialing mode, the time that the engaged agent is waiting to be connected to the customer is referred to as ASM engage duration.
 Starting with release 8.5.004, the populate-irf-asm-engage-duration option enables you to configure Genesys Info Mart to report ASM engage duration separately from agent talk time in VoIP environments.
-For more information, see the descriptions of the IRF.ASM\COUNT and IRF.ASM\ENGAGE\DURATION columns in the Physical Data Model for your RDBMS.
+For more information, see the descriptions of the IRF.ASM_COUNT and IRF.ASM_ENGAGE_DURATION columns in the Genesys Info Mart Physical Data Model for your RDBMS (for Microsoft SQL Server, Oracle, or PostgreSQL, respectively).